Richard Browne (painter): Career as an artist

 In Newcastle, Browne met the commandant of Newcastle Lieutenant Thomas Skottowe.
 Skottowe was interested in natural history and commissioned Browne to create drawings of his collections to illustrate a manuscript entitled, Select Specimens From Nature of the / Birds Animals &c &c of New South Wales, Collected and Arranged by Thomas Skottowe Esqr.
 The Drawings By T.R.
 Browne.
 N.S.W.
 Newcastle New South Wales 1813. (held State Library of New South Wales) As with Joseph Lycett, Browne contributed many of the original watercolours for Major James Wallis' An historical account of the Colony of New South Wales which were engraved by Philip Slaeger.

-Richard Browne's most characteristic work is from to the emancipist part of his life between 1817 and 1821.
+Richard Browne's most characteristic work is from the emancipist part of his life between 1817 and 1821.
 His illustrations from this period focus on the Indigenous peoples of the Sydney area.
 Several of these are included in A collection of portraits, predominantly of Aborigines of New South Wales and Tasmania, ca. 1817–1849.
 In these illustrations Browne employed a more exaggerated caricature style which owed much to the silhouette portrait tradition.
 These illustrations were often sold as souvenirs in Sydney and appear to have reflected the demand of the time.

 Personal life and Death

-Richard Browne, had 6 children, Mary, Eliza, Esther, Anne, Sarah and William (born posthumously) He died in Sydney on 11 January 1824, according to the burial register of Sydneys St Philip's Church.
+Richard Browne had 6 children, Mary, Eliza, Esther, Anne, Sarah and William (born posthumously).
+He died in Sydney on 11 January 1824, according to the burial register of Sydney's St Philip's Church.